nate-ellis/End-to-End-TradingView-Alert-Transmission-and-Interactive-Brokers-API-Automated-Trading-System-/README.md

 In development of this system, there are several requirements that must be met in order to begin automated trading using this script.

-1. Have a DEVELOPED and "ACCURATE" trading algorithm on TradingView.com.
+1. Have a DEVELOPED an "ACCURATE" trading algorithm on TradingView.com.
 I will not be sharing my algos nor will this cover the development of them for yourself.
 TradingView.com has several examples and prebuilt algos available for learning.

 2. Have a TradingView.com account, preferraly Premium in order to send alerts through a webhook